 Those who come to us are wounded by past hurts and taken captive by the desire to fulfill unmet needs for love and affirmation through (unwanted) same-sex desires and relationships.
 Portland Fellowship seeks to help equip men and women to walk in freedom from these desires as transformation takes place.
 Our emphases is not to simply change one's attraction or transition people from 'gay' to 'straight' (although many have seen this identity change take place in their lives), but rather to disciple men and women into a deeper walk with Christ and allow Him to do a transforming work.

 Portland Fellowship is a non-profit, interdenominational ministry.
 We do not support political agendas or candidates.
 We are not a mental-health agency.
-We do not practice reparative (or conversion) therapy, as those goals and methodology differ to the stated goals of Portland Fellowship.
+We do not practice reparative (or conversion) therapy, as those goals and methodologies differ from the stated goals of Portland Fellowship.
 Please call the office for more clarity and additional understanding.